GLOBAL MARKETS-Europe battles to shake off nagging banking concerns | Business

 "But markets are just fixated on the banking sector troubles and how many more rate rises we are likely to get from the Federal Reserve and the European Central Bank."
 IN YOUR FACE(BOOK) BEARS

-Nasdaq futures, gained 0.8% after the shares of Facebook owner Meta soared 12% in after-hours trading following its earnings beat.
-Intel and Amazon will both report their results later on Thursday.
-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan turned around early falls to close 0.2% higher.
+Nasdaq futures gained 0.8% as Meta's shares soared 10% in premarket pricing following its earnings beat.
+Intel and Amazon will both report results later on Thursday.
+In Asia, MSCI's broadest index of Asia-Pacific shares turned around early falls to close 0.2% higher.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)